 1. Lack of Research Foundation: A master’s often provides essential research skills and theoretical knowledge.

-2. Intense Academic Pressure: Direct PhD programs can be demanding, especially for those without prior research experience.
+2. Intense Academic Pressure: Direct or accelerated PhD programs can be demanding, especially for those without prior research experience.

 3. Eligibility Concerns: Some funding bodies and employers may prefer candidates with a master’s degree.